jg-data/epi-modelling/README.md

 ## Overview

-Code which allows you to construct and rum simulations for simple compartmental models, like the SIR model and its extensions.
+This code can construct and run simulations for simple compartmental models, like the SIR model and its extensions.

 The code includes:
  - examples of stochastic Petri nets with added data